ybonnel/SimpleWeb4j/README.md

 ## Why SimpleWeb4j

 My current way to create web application is angular.js on client size, with twitter bootstrap for css, and have json resources on server side.
-So I want a very simple framework to help create this sort of web app.
+So I want a very simple framework to help create this kind of web app.

-It's why I created SimpleWeb4j, on server side, you can handle http request, in order to create quickly json services, and on client side create an angular.js app.
+It's why I created SimpleWeb4j, on server side, you can handle http request in order to create quickly json services, and on client side create an angular.js app (you can also use others javascript framework, but I perfer angular).

 ## Dependencies

 - Jetty : used for http server.
 - Guava : Util classes (if you don't know it, look at it right now!).
 - slf4j : For the logs.
-- Hibernate : use for entities managment.
+- Hibernate : Use for entities managment.
-- Reflections : use to find entities.
+- Reflections : Use to find entities by reflection.
 - H2 : use by default for database (you can exclude it if you use another database or if you don't use databases).

 ## Licence